Slovene minority in Italy: Geographical extension

-Historically, the Slovene minority has been present in 32 municipalities in the region: 6 in the Province of Trieste, 6 in the Province of Gorizia and 20 in the Province of Udine.
+Today the Slovene minority is present in 32 municipalities in the region: 6 in the Province of Trieste, 6 in the Province of Gorizia and 20 in the Province of Udine.
 In 16 of them, they are the majority of the population.
-In addition to these, since the early 1920s, the Slovenes have been settling in the industrial areas of the lower Isonzo valley, in the lowland areas around Monfalcone, known as Bisiacaria, and in larger Friulian towns (such as Udine, Pordenone, and others).
-The former are nowadays considered members of the Slovene autochthonous minority and thus enjoy certain collective minority rights, while the latter do not.
+In addition to these, since the early 1920s, the Slovenes have been immigrating to the industrial areas of the lower Isonzo valley, to the lowland areas around Monfalcone, known as Bisiacaria, and to larger Friulian cities (such as Udine, Pordenone, and others).
+The former are nowadays considered members of the Slovene minority and thus enjoy certain collective minority rights, while the latter do not.

-Municipalities with significant presence of the autochthonous Slovene minority are as following.
+The Slovene language is officially recognized in the following 32 municipalities, even though in many of these muncicipalities the presence of the Slovene minority is very small, representing as little as 2% of the population in some areas: